This

 had stumbled onto a medical Holy Grail.

-up again.
-Sinclair has Joyce accompany him to a room where three orderlies
+is acting up again.
+Sinclair has Joyce accompany him to a room where

-him to calm down after directing a bright heat lamp in his direction
+They finally get him to calm down after directing a bright heat lamp

-– warmth making reptiles somewhat lethargic and all that.
-Joyce
+in his direction – warmth making reptiles somewhat lethargic and

-Sinclair explains that there is one hope for these people: massive doses
+people and Sinclair explains that there is one: massive doses of radiation,

-of radiation, with Paul being the first test case.
-Joyce insists on
+with Paul being the first test case.
+Joyce insists on being there for

-being there for the test and the doctor realizes that given all the
+the test and the doctor realizes that given all the circumstances, he

 Note